Diaconia

 A diaconia was originally an establishment built near a church building, for the care of the poor and distribution of the church's charity in medieval Rome or Naples (the successor to the Roman grain supply system, often standing on the very sites of its stationes annonae).
 Examples included the sites of San Vito, Santi Alessio e Bonifacio, and Sant'Agatha in Rome, San Gennaro in Naples (headed by a deacon named John in the end of the ninth and the beginning of the tenth century.
+The popes allocated to the Romans bathing through diaconia, or private Lateran baths, or even a myriad of monastic bath houses functioning in eighth and ninth centuries.

 Meaning and spelling of the term

-An alternative spelling, diakonia, is a Christian theological term from Greek that encompasses the call to serve the poor and oppressed.
+An alternative spelling, diakonia, is a Christian theological term from Greek (διακονία) that encompasses the call to serve the poor and oppressed.
 The terms deaconess and diaconate also come from the same root, which refers to the emphasis on service within those vocations.
 In scripture deacons were those whom the Church appointed to dispense alms, and take care of the poor.

-Diakonia is a term derived from Greek, used in the Bible, New Testament, with different meanings.
-Sometimes, refers to the specific kind to help any people in need.
-At other times, it means to serve the tables, and still, others refer to the distribution of financial resources.
+Diakonia is a term derived from Greek, used in the New Testament of the Bible, with several meanings.
+Sometimes, it refers to a specific kind of help to people in need.
+At other times, it means to serve the tables, while another use refers to the distribution of financial resources.
 Diaconia contained public bathing facilities to serve both the clerics and needy poor people.

 Also in contemporary theology, the word diakonia presents a variety of connotations and representations.
 For FLD (Diakonal Lutherans Foundation in Brazil), diakonia means serve to change people's lives, to contribute to the construction of citizenship of the less fortunate.
 Diakonal activities include but are not limited to the provision of medical care, long-term care for the elderly and the socially underprivileged, support for migrants and their integration, Roma inclusion, job coaching, etc.

 The term Diakonie is a constant reminder of the selfless love taught by Jesus in such gospel passages as Luke 10:25–37, the story of the Good Samaritan.
 Early disciples were particularly responsive to the fact that the Jesus had lived, taught, and died in lowly circumstances.
 They thought that if the master had chosen to be seen as a servant, the leaders of congregations had to follow.

 The word has now come to mean the titular church of a Cardinal Deacon.

 Also in some South American countries, it is a native meal.

 Diaconal education

-The second volume of Gerhard Kittel's Theologisches Wörterbuch poo zum Neuen Testament (Theological Dictionary of the New Testament) can be considered as the scholarly prop on which the contemporary view of ministry/diakonia leans..
+The second volume of Gerhard Kittel's Theologisches Wörterbuch zum Neuen Testament (Theological Dictionary of the New Testament) can be considered as the scholarly prop on which the contemporary view of ministry/diakonia leans..